 Additional references \cite{Loudon_textbook, denmark_mode_index, Hughes_laser_review} are used in the Supplemental information.

-\textbf{Acknowledgments} - We gratefully acknowledge EPSRC funding through the projects 1D QED (EP/N003381/1), SPIN SPACE (EP/M024156/1) and BL's studentship (DTA-1407622).
-This work was also supported by a Leverhulme Trust Research Project Grant (RPG-2018-213).
+Acknowledgements - We gratefully acknowledge EPSRC funding through the projects 1D QED (EP/N003381/1), SPIN SPACE (EP/M024156/1) and BL's studentship (DTA-1407622).
+This work was also supported by Leverhulme Trust Research Project Grant No. RPG-2018-213.
 We thank Joseph Lennon for help with data access issues.

 \includepdf[pages={1}]{Supplementary_Info_new.pdf}

 \includepdf[pages={2}]{Supplementary_Info_new.pdf}

 \includepdf[pages={3}]{Supplementary_Info_new.pdf}